Best Apple Deals On Amazon Ahead of Prime Day 2022

-Best Apple Deals On Amazon Ahead of Prime Day 2022: Save on the iPad, Apple Watch, MacBook and More
+Best Apple Deals On Amazon Ahead of Prime Day 2022: Apple TV 4K Is The Lowest Price We've Seen

 Apple held its first launch event of 2022 in March, and the brand added an array of new products from an updated iPhone SE to an ultra-powerful Mac Studio and even an upgraded iPad Air to Apple's lineup.
 With the new crop of Apple products, discounts are already showing up on other Apple models with rare sales on the iPhone 13 Pro, AirPods, Apple Watches, iPads and more.
 Ahead of Mother's Day, these early prime day deals make now the perfect time to shop for the perfect Mother's Day gift for the moms in your life.